-Enjoy this paratha with thick fresh curds and some achaar.
+Enjoy this Palak Paratha with thick fresh curd and some achaar.
 All in all its a tasty way to fill your children up with the essential minerals and keep them happy and healthy.

 Enjoy how to make Palak Paratha recipe with detailed step by step photos and video below.

 - To make palak paratha, combine the spinach, lemon juice and 2 tbsp of water in a mixer and blend to a smooth purée.

 - Combine all the remaining ingredients including the spinach purée and knead to a semi-soft dough using enough water.

 - Divide the dough into 8 equal portions and roll out each portion into 150 mm.
 (6") diameter circle, using a little whole wheat flour for rolling.